matthiku/buildingAPI/readme.md

 # buildingAPI
-RESTful API to access the "building events and control" database
+RESTful API to access building events and control database